Use of acoustic hangers, considerations for a correct selection and benefits

 The aim of this test was to compare the airborne noise isolation on a ceiling using Akustik + Sylomer acoustic hangers Vs a ceiling using rigid suspension (M6 rod).

 The slab used was a ceramic hollow block.
-Very popular in European building techniques, which gives a Rw of 54 dB
+Very popular in European building techniques, with a Rw of 54 dB

 The ceiling structure is as shown below.
-Important aspect to remark is that the same tests were repeated using 1, 2 and 3 plaster boards.
+An important aspect to note is that the same tests were repeated using 1, 2 and 3 plaster boards.

-As it can be seen on the graphic 1, the ceiling with acoustic hangers is providing a gain on isolation ranging from 4 - 8 dB on the frequency span of 100 - 1000 Hz.
+As it can be seen in the graph bellow, the ceiling with acoustic hangers provides a gain on isolation ranging from 4 - 8 dB on the frequency span of 100 - 1000 Hz.

-The table bellow shows the Rw values on ceilings with multiple plasterboards.
+The table below shows the Rw values on ceilings with multiple plasterboards.

-As it can be seen, The Rw value obtained with a ceiling using 1 plasterboard + acoustic hanger equals to 3 plasterboards + rigid suspension.
+As shown in the table, The Rw value obtained for a ceiling using 1 plasterboard + acoustic hanger is quivalent to 3 plasterboards + rigid suspension.

-Official laboratory tests can be downloaded on the link below:
+Official laboratory tests can be downloaded from the link below:

 http://www.akustik.com/en-GB/laboratory-tests/

-The same type of test was done on wooden ceilings.
-In this case, impact noise was also measured.
+The same type of test was done on wooden ceilings, measuring impact noise and airborne noise.

 Impact noise test on wooden building.